tmkarol/ML-Othello/README.md

 WTH_2004.txt - The original dataset we used.
 Includes data from several professional Othello games from 2004.
 Games are stored with who won the game and each of the moves made in the game.
 This file is written in binary.

 WTH_dataset_X.txt - File containing the features dataset.
 If this file does not exist, data is parsed out of WTH_2004 in Iago.py and the file is created.
-If this file does exist, the data can simply be loaded in Iago.py next time it is run.
+If this file does exist, the data will be loaded when it is needed for training or evaluating.

 WTH_dataset_y.txt - File containing the targets dataset.
 If this file does not exist, data is parsed out of WTH_2004 in Iago.py and the file is created.
-If this file does exist, the data can simply be loaded in Iago.py next time it is run.
+If this file does exist, the data will be loaded when it is needed for training or evaluating.

 saved models (directory) - This folder contains saved, trained models in .h5 format.
 This file is created in Iago.py and then loaded in main.py in order to make predictions on where the AI should move.
 Most models are saved with a name indicating their accuracy score (ie, model39.47.h5 has an accuracy score of 39.47%).